PaytonADugas/Syntax_Analyzer/README.md

 To run the file, just type Rscript lex_an.r and it'll spit out the answers.
 You can edit the expression in the code.txt file

-In the book, there's a variable called ASSUGn_OP which I assume is "=" but it's never used.
+In the book, there's a variable called ASSUGN_OP which I assume is "=" but it's never used.
 So, I don't think we have to implement that?

 Also, I really don't think I like R as a language, so we'll see how our project goes along.
 I'm not sure if it's just poorly implemented or if it's supposed to serve a completely different service than creating a parser.
 I'd guess the later.

+TO DO:
+- Figure out how to concatinate
+- Add an end of file thing
+- I think that's it